Law Enforcement Transfer Pathway

 - Once you complete the program, you will be eligible to take the State's peace officer licensing examination required to be eligible for entry-level law enforcement positions with State, county or local government.

 The Minneapolis College Law Enforcement Transfer Pathway curriculum is designed to help prepare students to sit for the professional licensure exam for Minnesota.
-At this time, Minneapolis College is unable to make a determination if the Law Enforcement program meets the licensing requirement for any state or US protectorate besides Minnesota.
-You will want to contact the licensing board in which state you intend to pursue licensure for their requirements.
+Minneapolis College is required to identify if our degree meets the educational requirements outside of Minnesota.
+More information can be found at the Licensure/Certification Disclosures webpage.

 If you have further questions about licensure for Law Enforcement, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.